 If the enrollment process is too complex employees will disengage and become stressed.
 The use of online benefit administration tools is increasing.
 The cost of the system can easily be offset by the increase in employee satisfaction and understanding of their options.
 More employers are also offering enrollment counseling through an enrollment firm which can make the process smoother, employees are more satisfied and enrollment increases.

 It’s important for an employer to have a benefits strategy; for some employers the strategy is simple: avoid the ACA penalties.
-For others the strategy is more complex or cultural; attracting a retaining top quality employees.
+For others the strategy is more complex or cultural; attracting and retaining top-quality employees.
 Whatever the strategy it’s important to revisit the discussion periodically and review the benefits to be sure what you are offering is helping you reach your goals.

 An experienced benefit advisor is a valuable resource that can play a vital role in supporting the employer in developing and implementing the strategy and educating employees about their benefits.
 According to the MetLife Study 81% of employers said an Insurance agent or Advisor played a significant role in the benefits they selected.
 Employers rely on advisors for a wide variety of services including: